 Apply Your Skills and Knowledge to a Wide Variety of Public-Facing Positions

-- Public administration positions are expected to see stable job growth at a faster-than-average 10%, depending on the industry.
+- Public administration positions are expected to see stable job growth at an average of 6%, depending on the industry1, 2&3.

-- The nonprofit sector, which commonly employs public administration professionals, has grown 20% over the past 10 years.
+- The nonprofit sector, which commonly employs public administration professionals, has grown 20% over the past 10 years.4

 With your Master of Arts in Public Administration (MAPA), you will be well prepared for an impactful career, whether you’re helping the public through a public agency, taking on a role in local government, or supporting an organization in the private sector.